robertmaxwilliams/max-website/blog/2019-1-6-Spring-ML-Week-1.md

 network changes with time.
 Also they introduce a "gating mechanism" for each hidden unit, it seems to be another way of taking time as a parameter that tweaks the network parameters.

-#### Experiements
+#### Experiments

-The next section shows several experiements, including density plots showing the difference in learning a normalizing flow (NF) and continuous normalizing flow (CNF).
+The next section shows several experiments, including density plots showing the difference in learning a normalizing flow (NF) and continuous normalizing flow (CNF).
 The CNF is shown to be superior.
 They also show this distinction on the task of drawing two concentric circles, and talk about how the CNF learns to "rotate" the plane to draw the circles accurately.
 I have no idea how